MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 - `type`: the item’s type (dataset, report etc.)
 - `displayName`: the name of the item

 To rename an item, change the `displayName` in the ‘item.metadata.json’ file.
-Changing the name of the folder won’t change the display name of the item in the workspace.
+Changing the name of the folder doesn’t change the display name of the item in the workspace.

 ## Config file